Image without alt

 Who we share your information and why

-We will share your information with selected third parties and other entities in our group for the reasons outlined in ‘Why we collect and use your information’.
-We will also share your information with: • Other entities in our group who support us in the provision of the products or services agreed with you, or the company you represent • Various technology companies, software suppliers, or companies who can help us in our contact with you, for examples an internet service provider • Credit and identity check agencies for ID verification and credit reference checks • Third parties we have chosen to support us in the delivery of the products and services we offer to you and other clients.
-For example, research, consultancy, administrators, custodians, or technology companies who help us improve our services to you • Our regulators; including Financial Service and Data Protection Supervisory Authorities • Law enforcement and other appointed agencies who support us (or where they request the information) in the prevention and detection of crime; and • Local tax authorities for the purposes of tax relief (where relevant), tax reporting, or the prevention and detection of tax fraud • Third parties in the negotiations of a sale, restructure or re-organisation of all or part of our business e.g. professional advisers or prospective purchasers • Third parties, where relevant, for the purposes of responding to complaints, including the payment of any compensation.
-Please note that where we share your personal data with our selected third parties, they may be required to retain some data in line with their own regulatory obligations e.g. custodians or fund managers.
+We will share your information with selected third parties and with other entities within our group for the reasons described in the section “Why we collect and use your information”.
+This may include sharing your information with other group entities that support us in providing the products or services agreed with you or with the company you represent.
+We may also share your information with technology providers, software suppliers, or other service providers who assist us in communicating with you, such as internet service providers, as well as with credit reference and identity verification agencies for the purposes of identity checks and credit assessments.
+In addition, we may share your information with third parties that support us in delivering our products and services to you and other clients, including research firms, consultants, administrators, custodians, and technology companies that help us improve our services.
+Your information may also be shared with our regulators, including financial services regulators and data protection supervisory authorities, with law enforcement bodies and other agencies involved in the prevention and detection of crime, or with local tax authorities for tax relief purposes (where applicable), tax reporting, or the prevention and detection of tax fraud.
+We may further share your information with third parties involved in the negotiation of a sale, restructuring, or reorganisation of all or part of our business, such as professional advisers or prospective purchasers, and with relevant third parties for the purposes of responding to complaints, including the payment of any compensation.
+Please note that where we share your personal data with selected third parties, they may be required to retain certain information in accordance with their own regulatory obligations, for example custodians or fund managers.

 Where your information is processed